What is Public Provident Fund(PPF)Scheme?

 Interest is compounded annually and credited at the end of every financial year.
 Interest is calculated as per the rate announced for a particular financial year i.e. the rate does not remain fixed for the entire tenure.
 E.g. Considering the table above, if the account was opened in the year 2011 - 2012, interest would have been calculated @ 8.6% p.a. for the first year, @ 8.8% p.a. for the second year (2012 - 2013), @ 8.7% p..a for the third, fourth and fifth year (2013 - 2014, 2014 - 2015, 2015 - 2016).

 Amounts deposited into the account before the 5th of a particular month are considered for calculations.
-Thus, deposits should ideally be made from the 1st to the 5th of any month in order to maximise returns.
+Thus, deposits should ideally be made from the 1st to the 5th of any month in order to maximize returns.
 E.g. if an account shows a balance of Rs.1,00,000 on Sept.
 1st and a deposit of Rs.50,000 is made on Sept.
 7th, interest will be calculated on Rs.1,00,000 for the month of September not Rs.1,50,000.

-Interest earned on amounts held in PPF accounts are tax-free, which acts as a major draw for investors looking to maximise returns.
+Interest earned on amounts held in PPF accounts are tax-free, which acts as a major draw for investors looking to maximize returns.
 The interest rate has, over the past decade, been within the 8% p.a. mark.
 With no major fluctuations in rates, it is a fairly stable option for risk-averse investors.

 Compounding serves to make PPF rates of interest more attractive.
 The earlier people invest and stay invested in this scheme, the more they stand to earn at maturity.
 A rise in interest rates, coupled with the raising of the deposit ceiling over the years, has enhanced returns to depositors.